 That shall be the path of my faith.

 Or, in the simple words of Jesus: “Love God, and love your neighbor as yourself.”

 Wherever you are on your journey, I’m glad your route has led here — to my backyard and The Cottage.

 For a longer bio, a list of my books, and information on having me speak to your group, please click here.

 1) There are three choices for paid subscriptions: Monthly ($5 each month), Yearly ($50 per year), or as a Cultivating Member ($150 per year).
 Benefits for all three levels of paid subscriptions are the same - regular newsletter, full archive access, occasional online chats, discounts to some events and online classes plus:

 Special subscriber-only announcements and posts

-2) Free subscriptions will continue to exist!
-If you are already on the list, you don’t need to do anything.
-Posts will continue to arrive in your email two or three times a month.
-You will also be able to comment on free posts (as is currently available), partial archive access, participate in occasional open chats, and access discounts to some events and online classes.
+2) Free subscriptions include about 6 posts a month.
+You will also be able to comment on free posts, have partial archive access, participate in occasional open chats, and access discounts to some events and online classes.

 3) No one will be turned away for lack of funds.
 Contact me directly (click here).